jackzellweger/ligo-binning/README.md

-# Introduction
+### Introduction

 Welcome to my Laser Interferometer Gravitational-Wave Observatory (LIGO) project!
-There are a lot of moving parts at LIGO, so in this project, we will focus on my work on gravitational waveform "classification," or "binning"!
+At one time in my career, I worked with LIGO to research ways to improve the sensitivity of their gravitational wave detection-instrument.

+Here, I'll give an overview of my the project I worked on, providing details with little `code snippets`.
+However, I can't guarantee that the provided snippets will work today, since LIGO's `GstLAL` Python libraries have probably changed a lot since I did my work.

+### LIGO

+At the time I did my research, LIGO had already made their first direct observation of a gravitational wave, which happened on the 14th of September in 2015.

+### The Detections

+The LIGO instruments detected gravitational waves emanating out from merging binary black hole systems, confirming Einstein's theory of relativity in new ways.

+There are three distinct stages of a black hole merger.

+- **Inspiral:** For black holes with masses similar to those of the black holes detected by LIGO, the inspiral phase can last for millions or even billions of years.
+This is because the gravitational waves emitted during the inspiral phase are very weak, and it takes a long time for the black holes to lose enough energy and angular momentum to come into close enough proximity to merge.

+- **Merger:** This is the phase during which the black holes actually collide and merge into a single black hole, is much shorter than the inspiral phase.
+This phase, in sharp contrast to the inspiral phase, lasts on the order of a few milliseconds to a few seconds.

+	The merger phase is characterized by a rapid increase in the amplitude of the gravitational waves emitted by the system, as the black holes come into close proximity and collide.

+- **Ringdown:** But even after the black holes in the binary system merge, they still aren't finished emitting gravitational waves.

+	The black hole merger is super-chaotic, and represents an enormous perturbation to the system.
+Any perturbed system will naturally resonate at its normal mode; black holes are no different.
+When the binaries come together, the resulting black hole "rings" at it's "quasinormal modes" through a stage we call the ringdown.

+They all come together to make a gravitational wave signature that looks like this.

+wave-signature.jpg

+The parameters of different binary black hole systems, as you can imagine, result in wildly different binary black hole signatures.

+### My Job

-I worked with LIGO to research ways to improve the sensitivity of the gravitational wave detection instrument.
-My job was to analyze and categorize different kinds of (purely theoretical) gravitational waveforms using raw characteristics identified by the 'GSTlal' Python library.
+My job was to analyze and categorize different kinds of (purely theoretical) gravitational waveforms using raw characteristics identified by the `GSTlal` Python library.
 My ultimate goal was to figure out if I could group these waveforms in a way that would make the instrument even more sensitive to real-life detections.

 What does that all mean?
 If you're confused, read on.
 I will explain everything—from theory to implementation—in great detail.

+There are a lot of moving parts at LIGO, so in this project, we will focus on my work on gravitational waveform "classification," or "binning"!

+But what is binning with respect to gravitational wave detection?

 # Background

 LIGO is a large physics experiment that detects, and conducts research on, gravitational waves.
 These waves are ripples in the fabric of space-time that are caused by the acceleration of massive objects, such as merging black holes or neutron stars.
-During my reserach, I focused on detecting gravitational wave signatures from "intermediate mass black holes," which are a certain mass-class of black hole that emit waves for a specific duration, and at specific evolving frequency ranges.
+During my research, I focused on detecting gravitational wave signatures from "intermediate mass black holes," which are a certain mass-class of black hole that emit waves for a specific duration, and at specific evolving frequency ranges.

 LIGO consists of two detectors located in Hanford, Washington and Livingston, Louisiana.
 These detectors use lasers and mirrors to measure the extremely small changes in distance that result from the passage of a gravitational wave.

 Increasing the sensitivity of LIGO's detectors is critical because it allows scientists to detect gravitational waves from increasingly distant sources.
 This, in turn, allows them to study a wider range of celestial objects and phenomena, including some that may be too far away or too faint to be observed in other ways.

-Because the scales involved are so extreme, scientists and engineers at LIGO are constantly trying to find new ways to increase the sensitivitiy of the instrument.
+Because the scales involved are so extreme, scientists and engineers at LIGO are constantly trying to find new ways to increase the sensitivity of the instrument.

 # Instrument Sensitivity